SSamoridny/Homework-4/README.md

 - When all questions are answered or the clock hits 0 then the game is over
 - When the game is over then show final score and ask for initials and store them

 I worked on this for a few days, running over my allotted time.
-I was able to get fairly close and I had to hand it in with some functionality missing which I hate to do.
+I was able to get fairly close and I was able to add the local storage functionality although I was walked through it pretty slowly.
+I Understand the general idea of local storage but the more I use it, the more I will truly understand what the commands mean.

 This Quiz has 5 questions on the topic of JavaScript and I used some basic CSS to create the layout rather than bootstrap.
 I believe it follows most of the criteria quite well.